-During 2019, two wells sites were declared as decommissioned, while one further well will be decommissioned in 2020.
+During 2020, no well or site was declared as decommissioned.
+In 2021, one well is planned to be decommissioned.

 PARTIAL REPORTING EXPLANATION: MOL Group does not disclose OG-11-2.1 (total land area for both active and inactive sites), OG-11-2.4 (decommission approach) and OG-11-2.5 (Complaints).
 Nor does MOL Group disclose the number of inactive sites (broken down by off-/onshore), and Total land area for active and inactive onshore sites as required by OG-11-2.1.
+Furthermore, MOL Group does not report the percentage of active sites that have decommissioning plans in place.